Generic Name: tinzaparin (TIN-za-PAR-in)

 Brand Name: Innohep

-Tell your doctor you use tinzaparin before you have any type of spinal puncture or epidural/spinal anesthesia.
-Patients who have these procedures while they use tinzaparin are at risk for developing a blood clot on or near the spinal cord.
+Tell your doctor you use tinzaparin before you have any type of spinal or epidural procedure.
+Patients who have these procedures while they use tinzaparin are at risk for developing bleeding around your spine.
 This could result in long-term or permanent paralysis.

 The risk is increased in patients who have an indwelling epidural catheter.
-It is also increased in patients with a history of traumatic or repeated epidural or spinal puncture, or a history of a deformed spine or spinal surgery, and in patients who use medicines that may affect blood clotting, such as warfarin, aspirin, platelet inhibitors (eg, clopidogrel), and nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen).
+It is also increased in patients with a history of traumatic or repeated epidural or spinal puncture, a deformed spine, or spinal surgery.
+It is also increased in patients who use medicines that may affect blood clotting, such as other anticoagulants (eg, warfarin), aspirin, platelet inhibitors (eg, clopidogrel), and nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen).

-If you have a spinal puncture or epidural/spinal anesthesia while you use tinzaparin, tell your doctor immediately if you notice any signs or symptoms of nerve problems, such as numbness or tingling, muscle weakness, paralysis, loss of control of your bladder or bowels).
+If you have a spinal or epidural procedure while you use tinzaparin, tell your doctor at once if you notice any symptoms of nerve problems (eg, numbness or tingling, muscle weakness, paralysis, loss of control of your bladder or bowels).

 Tinzaparin is used for:

 Preventing blood clots in patients who will be having certain types of surgery.
 It is also used to treat certain types of blood clots (deep vein thrombosis, pulmonary embolism).
 It is also used to prevent blood from clotting in dialysis lines.
 It may also be used for other conditions as determined by your doctor.

 Tinzaparin is a low molecular weight heparin (LMWH).
 It works by blocking the formation of blood clots.